2019 Graduate commencement facts

 Hood: The size and shape of the hood signify the level of the degree.
 Master’s degree candidates: Wear your hood to the ceremony.
 Place the hood around your neck and shoulders so that the major portion hangs down the back.
 The velvet border should be on the outside.
 The black base of the hood, around the velvet, should be smoothed into place as it is positioned over the shoulders and down the back.
 Fasten the cord in front of the hood to your shirt, dress or gown to keep the hood away from your neck.
 To expose the satin lining, turn the velvet border outside below your shoulders at the back of your gown.
 The cord will keep the hood from falling off your shoulders.
-Doctoral degree candidates: Give your hood to your adviser/hooder; you will be hooded by your adviser during the ceremony.
+Doctoral degree candidates: Bring your hood to the ceremony and give it to your adviser/hooder backstage before the ceremony; you will be hooded by your adviser during the ceremony.

 Hood color: The color of the satin lining reflects the University’s official colors.
 The title of the degree to be awarded (not the subject studied) governs the color of the velvet border.
 For example, the Master of Science degree in Engineering requires the color of the velvet to correspond to the title of the degree (Science) rather than the subject studied (Engineering).
 The color of the hoods are as follows no matter what the field of study:

 - Master of Science and Master of Translational Medicine: GOLDEN YELLOW

 - Master of Engineering: ORANGE